Different ATV and UTV Types Explained (With Examples)

 Racing quad

-4×4 Sport ATVs.
 Sport ATVs with 4×4 are typically based on the frame and engine of a utility and recreational model.
-While they are tweaked towards performance, stability, and handling, you can still use them for odd utility jobs such as plowing snow or hunting.
+While tweaked towards performance, stability, and handling, you can still use them for odd utility jobs such as plowing snow or hunting.

 sport atv 1